iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

-# Creating an Encrypted Access Point with hostapd on Kali Linux
+# Creating Encrypted Access Points in Wireless Man-in-the-Middle Attacks

 As a security researcher, I often explore wireless network vulnerabilities to understand how attackers exploit them and how we can defend against such threats.
 One powerful technique involves setting up a rogue access point (AP) to simulate man-in-the-middle (MITM) attacks.
 While tools like `airbase-ng` from the Aircrack-ng suite are excellent for creating unencrypted APs, modern devices—particularly those running Android 10 and above—reject open networks due to enhanced security features.
 This is where `hostapd` shines, offering the ability to create an encrypted AP with WPA2 or WPA3 protocols.
 In this blog, I’ll provide a practical, hands-on guide to setting up an encrypted AP using `hostapd` on Kali Linux, tailored for ethical security testing in controlled environments.